TFC-Developers/skillzworld_public/Small of Shame.md

 - AMXX-Studio does not recognise and syntax highlight public functions if they're declared with the @ prefix.

 ### Anything for backwards compatibility
-The AMX Mod X library has accumulated many mistakes over the years that haven't been corrected for the sake of backwards compatibility.
+The AMX Mod X library has accumulated many mistakes over the years that have not been corrected for the sake of backwards compatibility.
 They either get left in or an alternative is provided.

 - https://www.amxmodx.org/api/float/floatadd
 The parameters have the wrong names, which belong to floatdiv.